TCLamnidis/BareBonesBash/README.md

 (un)funny metaphor to explain something!

 ## Asking the computer for help (it loves helping people)
-As we just learned, the FASTQ file we've been playing with is compressed. _Zipped_, if you will.
+As we just learned, the FASTQ file we've been playing with is compressed, _Zipped_, if you will.
 We constantly compress files in multiple different ways (bams are another example of a compressed file), but **why?** As the name suggests, compression saves disk space, so we can have more files stored on our system.

 An everyday example of the benefits of compression comes from music.
 To keep the calculations smaller we'll take a time machine back to 2001 when having one of